Hotel for Dogs (film): Critical reception

 On Rotten Tomatoes, the film has an approval rating of 46% based on reviews from 123 critics, with an average rating of 5.30/10.
 The site's consensus stated: "Hotel for Dogs may appeal to children and dog lovers, but it's ultimately contrived, predictable and simplistic".
-On Metacritic, the film received a score of 51 out of 100, based on 25 reviews, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "A-" on scale of A to F.
+On Metacritic, the film received a score of 51 out of 100, based on 25 reviews, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

-Roger Ebert gave the film a 2.5 out of 4 stars and summed up his review by saying, "What I thought instead was, Marley has a lot he could learn from these dogs".
+Roger Ebert gave the film 2.5 out of 4 stars and described it as "a sweet, innocent family movie about stray dogs that seem as well-trained as Olympic champions".
 Kent Turner, writing for School Library Journal, stated that while the book is "utterly realistic", the film is "fantastic" and thus fundamentally different.
 Stephen Holden, writing for The New York Times, wrote that the film "is loaded with enough stupid pet and human tricks to satisfy David Letterman for years to come".

+Accolades

-It tied with Up for Best Feature Film at the 24th Genesis Awards.
+The movie tied with Up for Best Feature Film at the 24th Genesis Awards.

 Video game

-A video game based on the film was released on January 13, 2009 for Microsoft Windows, Wii, and Nintendo DS and published by 505 Games.
+A video game based on the film was released on January 6, 2009, for Microsoft Windows, Wii, and Nintendo DS and published by 505 Games.

 Home media

-The film was released on DVD on April 28, 2009.
+The film was released on DVD and Blu-ray on April 28, 2009.
 It sold 773,000 units in the first week, bringing in $13,584,527 in revenue.
 As per the latest figures, 1,778,736 DVD units have been sold, translating to more than $30 million in revenue.
 This does not include Blu-ray sales.
 The film was re-released on DVD on January 24, 2017.